 No products in the basket.

 A gummy smile is due to overactive smile muscles that pull the upper lip up too much, exposing more of the gums than is desirable.
 Sometimes it may be due to a very thin upper lip, but assuming this is not the case, this can be corrected by use of anti wrinkle injections to weaken the overactive muscles, allowing mainly the teeth to be exposed on smiling.
-Fixed price for this area.
+There is a fixed price for this area of $200.